odysseyindia/odyssey-tours/content/english/tim/itineraries/rajasthan-explorer/_index.md

           Aravalli Hills to the west.
 You also pass the famous luxury Lake Palace hotel, and stop to visit the serene “pleasure island” of Jag Mandir.
-        date: null
+        date: ''
-        etd: null
+        etd: ''
         duration: ''
   - day: 15
     item:
       - type: excursion
         url: >-
           /destinations/india/states/rajasthan/cities/udaipur/excursions/transfer-from-hotel-to-airport/
+        title: Transfer from hotel to airport
         content: >-
           Today, you have a departure transfer in Udaipur to the airport, to connect with your onward flight.
-        date: null
+        date: ''
-        etd: null
+        etd: ''
         duration: ''
 highlights:
   - The best of the Golden Triangle
   - Chilling out by the lake in Pushkar and Udaipur
   - Getting to know India's villages in Chandelao and Narlai
   - A camel safari and staying in the desert in Jaisalmer
+  - ''
 ---
 The perfect round trip of Rajasthan, covering all its major highlights.
-This journey starts with a visit to the Taj Mahal, and takes in some of Rajasthan's most enchanting cities such as Jaipur and Udaipur.
+This journey starts with a visit to the Taj Mahal, and takes in some of Rajasthan&rsquo;s most enchanting cities such as Jaipur and Udaipur.
 You have time to explore the walled desert city of Jaisalmer, and stay a night out in the desert dunes.
-There's also time to relax in the laidback oasis town of Pushkar and visit the fantastic Meherangarh Fort in Jodhpur.
+There&rsquo;s also time to relax in the laidback oasis town of Pushkar and visit the fantastic Meherangarh Fort in Jodhpur.